Robdowski/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. ... forEach will iterate through an array and apply a function to each item in the array in place. map will do the same thing but instead of applying in place will create a new array with the new values.

 2. What is the difference between a function and a method?
+A function is a standalone piece of code.
+A method is a piece of code that does something in relation to an Object, such as Object literals or arrays.

 3. What is closure?
+Closure is the lexical scope of a piece of code in which it is written.
+In other words, when my function ends, the scope of that function also ends, meaning anything inside of the function cannot be called outside of it.
+That is a closure.

 4. Describe the four rules of the 'this' keyword.
+Global Binding - this will bind to the global window if not specified.
+Implicit binding - this is called as a method of the object.
+Explicit binding - called using a function of .apply() .call() or .bind() NEW binding - Called by using an Object constructor and the keyword New

 5. Why do we need super() in an extended class?
+Super is basically replacing the .call() and the Object.create line.
+The keyword "extends" tells us which class to inherit from, the keyword "super" actually does the inheriting.

 ## Project Set up